 The specified income derived by a prescribed person from funds managed in Singapore by any fund manager in respect of “Designated investments” is exempt from tax.
 “Designated investments” are specified in Part A of the Third Schedule of regulations and include a wide spectrum of investments like stocks, shares of any company, bonds, notes, commercial papers, treasury bills, certificates of deposit, derivatives, liquidation claims and others.
-One of the main exclusion is immovable property in Singapore.
+One of the main exclusions is immovable property in Singapore.

 These tax incentives are outlined in section 13CA, 13R and 13X under the Singapore Income Tax Act.

 - 13R – Onshore (Singapore Resident Company) Fund Tax Exemption Scheme: designed for funds that reside or are incorporated in Singapore and MAS approval is required for the exemption.

 A summary of the key features and requirements of each of the tax incentive schemes have been outlined in the table below:

 |13CA – Offshore Fund Tax Exemption||13R – Onshore (Singapore Resident Company) Fund Tax Exemption Scheme||13X – Enhanced Tier Fund Tax Exemption Scheme|